-- The PhD Qualifying Exam is offered at the end of each spring semester and during the intersession.
+- The PhD Qualifying Exam is offered at the end of each spring semester and during the winter intersession.
 The normal time to take the exam is at the end of the students first spring semester.
-However, with advisors approval, the student may take the exam early (during the first intersession) or later (during the 2nd intersession). - Students intending to take the exam must submit a registration form to the program director by the deadlines announced by the director. - Students classified as PhD candidate students at the time of admission must pass the PhD Qualifying Examination within their first year of the program. - If a student fails to complete the exam once registered, it will be considered a failure. - Exemptions for these requirements may be granted to part time students only when prior arrangements are made with the program director. - Students who are unable to take the Qualifying Exam for reasons beyond their control should contact the program director.
+However, with advisors approval, the student may take the exam early (during the first intersession) or later (during the 2nd intersession). - Students intending to take the exam must submit a registration form to the program director by the deadlines announced by the director. - Students classified as PhD candidate students at the time of admission must pass the PhD Qualifying Examination within their first year of the program. - If a student fails to complete the exam once registered, it will be considered a failure. - Students may attempt the exam a maximum of 2 times. - Exemptions for these requirements may be granted to part time students only when prior arrangements are made with the program director. - Students who are unable to take the Qualifying Exam for reasons beyond their control should contact the program director.